ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he lost his domain in a DDoS attack!
+1. Why did the software developer go broke?
+Because he lost his domain in a cyber attack!

-2. Why did the computer catch a cold?
-It left its Windows open!
+2. What do you call a hacker who doesn't like coffee?
+Decaf-feinated!

-3. Why did the cybersecurity expert bring a ladder to work?
-To scale the firewall!
+3. Why did the programmer quit his job?
+He didn't get arrays!

-4. Why did the software engineer quit his job?
-He couldn't debug his life problems!
+4. Why did the computer go to the doctor?
+Because it had a virus and needed byte-sized medicine!

 [
-Tue Aug  1 01:26:56 UTC 2023
+Wed Aug  2 01:14:56 UTC 2023
  ]